llott7/Picross-Image-Puzzle-Generator/PicrossImagePuzzleGenerator_SRS.md

 #
 **Product Scope**

-Picross Image Puzzle Generator is a Windows based application targeted toward anyone that's a fan of Picross.
-The purpose of the application is to allow a user of any type to solve a Picross puzzle, import a picture of an existing Picross puzzle, create their own Picross puzzles, or scan a Picross puzzle to be solved.
+Picross Image Puzzle Generator is a Windows based program targeted toward anyone that's a fan of Picross.
+The purpose of the program is to allow a user of any type to solve a Picross puzzle, import a picture of an existing Picross puzzle, create their own Picross puzzles, or scan a Picross puzzle to be solved.
 This project was conceived from the fact that while we had a passion for Picross, we understand that some of the puzzles are quite difficult and wanted to offer players an alternate approach when they're attempting their puzzles.

 **References**
   - SFML – Simple and Fast Multimedia Library: http://www.sfml-dev.org/learn.php